nozomione/BE-discuttion/BE-discussion-meeting-note.md

 ### Homework
-From the existing planned steps (last homework), find examples of implementation from the `scpca-portal` repo (if not calling a function, copy the code blocks), that is an example for that line item in the step.
+From the existing planned steps (last homework), find examples of implementation in the `scpca-portal` repo (if not calling a function, copy the code blocks), that is an example for that line item in the step.